shahla4539/MechaCar_Statistical_Analysis/README.md

 * H0 : The slope of the linear model is zero, or m = 0
 * Ha : The slope of the linear model is not zero, or m ≠ 0

 If there is no significant linear relationship, each dependent value would be determined by random chance and error.
 Therefore, our linear model would be a flat line with a slope of 0.
 But in our case, as you can see in the image below our slope is not a flat line.
+From our linear regression model, the r-squared value is 0.008223, which means that roughly 0.82% of the variablilty of our dependent variable (mpg) is explained using this linear model.
+Compared to the Pearson correlation coefficient between mpg and vehicle_weight of 0.09, we can confirm that our r-squared value is approximately the square of our r-value.
+In addition, the p-value of our linear regression analysis is 0.5311, which is much bigger than our assumed significance level of 0.05%.
+Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

 ![image](https://user-images.githubusercontent.com/105535250/195487022-7e769257-6cf4-4ca3-9fc7-0ec3bce2e84e.png)